-← Back to blogKnowledge worker at a Mac tempted to bypass a strict website blocker—why hard app blockers fail and friction-based focus tools work better
+← Back to blogKnowledge worker tempted to bypass a strict website blocker—why hard app blockers fail and friction-based focus tools work better

 Do App Blockers Work?
 Why Hard Blocks Fail—and What Works Instead